AbubakarWD/AbubakarWD/README.md

-# Hi there, I'm Muhammad Abubakar Khan! 👋
+# Hi👋 there, I'm Muhammad Abubakar Khan!

-I’m a ** Full Stack Web Developer** with a passion for building responsive and user-friendly websites.
+I’m a **Full Stack Web Developer** with a passion for building responsive and user-friendly websites.
 With expertise in **PHP & Laravel**, I enjoy creating solutions that blend functionality with design.

 ---